 Both forms deliver estrogen effectively, but they differ in how they affect the body.

-Bioidentical hormone replacement therapy (BHRT) uses compounds chemically identical to human hormones, often made from yam or soy extracts.
+Bioidentical hormone replacement therapy (BHRT) uses hormones that are chemically identical to those produced by the human body, often derived from plant sources such as yam or soy.

-Most women notice improvement within a few weeks, but full benefits may take up to three months.
-Dose adjustments may be necessary for optimal balance.
+Many women notice improvement within a few weeks, though full benefits may take up to three months.
+Dose adjustments may be needed to help achieve optimal symptom relief.

-Search for “hormone replacement therapy near me” or consult your OB-GYN or endocrinologist.
-Look for clinics offering:
+You can search for “hormone replacement therapy near me” or ask your OB-GYN or endocrinologist for recommendations.
+Look for clinics that offer:

 Ongoing safety monitoring